Facial Trauma Treatments Frequently Asked Questions for Houston, TX

 Will There be Any Scars on My Face After My Oral Surgery Procedure?

 State-of-the-art techniques used by oral surgeons to repair facial fractures allow us to reach most facial fractures, using no skin incisions.
-By placing incisions inside the mouth or inside the lower eyelid for example, most jaw, cheekbone, and orbital fractures can be repaired without incisions on the face.
+By placing incisions inside the mouth or inside the lower eyelid, for example, most jaw, cheekbone, and orbital fractures can be repaired without incisions on the face.
 Occasionally, the severity of the injury necessitates a skin incision.
-These are generally placed in a skin fold under the jaw or behind the hairline so as to camouflage them and once healed are nearly imperceptible.
+These are generally placed in a skin fold under the jaw or behind the hairline to camouflage them and once healed are nearly imperceptible.
 If the patient or the surgeon notices an unsatisfactory scar, this can be improved by scar revision techniques that include laser surgery.

 When Can I Return to Work After a Serious Facial Injury?

 Most patients that have sustained serious facial injury can anticipate a 1 to 3 day hospitalization period followed by a few more days of convalescence at home.
 Depending on one's occupation, most patients can return to work in a week or less.
-There may still be residual bruising and swelling, but most patients feel well enough to work by a week after repair barring further disability.
+There may still be residual bruising and swelling, but most patients feel well enough to work by a week after repair, barring further disability.

 What About Complications from the Oral Treatment of my Fractures?

 Traumatic injuries to the face, appropriately treated, generally heal quite well.
 Although complications are rare, they can occur with any type of treatment.
 Fractures involving the orbits often produce diplopia (double vision) as a consequence of the traumatic changes to the bones surrounding the eye.
-Treatment is generally directed to remediating these changes, but rarely, visual changes can persist after initial treatment necessitating further care.
+Treatment is generally directed to remediating these changes, but rarely, visual changes can persist after initial treatment, necessitating further care.
 Likewise, numbness to the skin of the cheek or lips is often a consequence of facial fractures and may persist even after surgery.
 Fractures of the jaws can lead to changes in the bite that may require braces to correct, TMJ pain and dysfunction, loss of teeth, and numbness to the lips and tongue.
 With our current knowledge and surgical experience, the treatment of facial, jaw, and dental fractures is safe, predictable, and provides excellent results for most patients.

 Where Can I Go to be Evaluated for My Facial Injuries?